 We’re working to scale BirdReturns to provide 100,000 acres of seasonal migratory bird habitat each year.
 This past fall, we expanded the program to California’s Sacramento-San Joaquin River Delta, pairing payments for creating bird habitat with incentives to save water by reducing irrigation or growing cover crops instead of cash crops.

 MarketLab applied our learnings from BirdReturns to help the Delta Conservancy improve a new incentive program, saving more water and more money.
 In its second year, the Delta Conservancy program became the first California agency to use a “reverse auction,” the same structure BirdReturns uses.
 This new approach reduced costs by one-third, freeing up more funding for water conservation and bird habitat in the Delta.

 MarketLab led the economic analysis for a new report, Potential Lithium Extraction in the United States: Environmental, Economic, and Policy Implications.
 The study catalogues the potential extraction sites for lithium—a key metal used in rechargeable batteries for electric vehicles and in power grid storage—across the continental United States.
 It also maps potential impacts on nature and wildlife and highlights the need for more policy guidance on where and how lithium projects should be prioritized or discouraged in order to ensure good outcomes for people, the climate and nature.

 Wildfire Resilience Insurance

-The water market benefits both people and nature by preserving one of the country’s most productive agricultural regions on the outskirts of the Los Angeles metro area, where development pressure is strong.
+In 2020, TNC launched the first groundwater market under California’s Sustainable Groundwater Management Act.
+The Fox Canyon groundwater market in Ventura County benefits both people and nature by preserving one of the country’s most productive agricultural regions on the outskirts of the Los Angeles metro area, where development pressure is strong.
 These agricultural lands provide an important buffer for habitat and create opportunities for groundwater recharge and storage that are not possible on developed lands.